Facts About Jewish Settlements in the West Bank

 Settlement Advocates in the Government

-To build a coalition to ensure he would return as prime minister, Benjamin Netanyahu brought leaders of two parties committed to the settlement project into his government in 2022.
+To build a coalition that would ensure his return as prime minister, Benjamin Netanyahu brought leaders of two parties committed to the settlement project into his government in 2022.
 This set up a confrontation with the Biden administration, which adamantly opposed the expansion of settlements.
 The two governments sparred over the issue but soon became immersed in a dispute over Netanyahu’s plans to reform the judiciary.
 That, too, became overshadowed by the Hamas massacre of Israelis on October 7, 2023, and the war that followed.

 During the months before the war, the administration had grown increasingly impatient with Netanyahu’s failure to rein in extremist settlers who were attacking Palestinians and vandalizing their property.
 The issue came to a head during the war as settler violence increased.
-Fed up, the administration imposed visa bans on settlers involved in these attacks in December 2023.
-The policy was likely to have limited impact as many settlers are U.S. citizens who don’t need visas, and others would not likely try to enter the United States.
+The administration imposed visa bans on settlers involved in these attacks in December 2023.
+The policy had limited impact as many settlers are U.S. citizens who don’t need visas, and others would not likely try to enter the United States.
 Nevertheless, the following day, Israeli Defense Minister Yoav Gallant signed an order to detain without trial for four months any Israeli settler suspected of attacking Palestinians.

 Peace Agreements